jeffwitz/Libusb-UVC/examples/README.md

 the high-level `libusb_uvc` API.
 Each helper focuses on a specific feature of the library.

+## Shared CLI Options

+All scripts rely on the helpers in `examples/uvc_cli.py`, so device selection and streaming arguments are identical across utilities:

+- `--device-id / --device-sn / --device-path / --device-index` choose a specific
+  camera, while `--interface` selects the Video Streaming interface.
+- `--width / --height / --fps / --strict-fps / --skip-frames / --timeout / --duration`
+  control stream negotiation and runtime behaviour.
+- `--codec` chooses the advertised format (`auto`, `yuyv`, `mjpeg`, `frame-based`, `h264`, `h265`). `--decoder` selects the backend for compressed payloads (`auto`, `none`, `pyav`, `gstreamer`) and applies to MJPEG as well when forced.

+Once you find a working combination, you can reuse the exact same arguments on any other helper without memorising script-specific flag names.

 ## Camera Inspection and Introspection

 - `uvc_inspect.py` — Enumerate Video Streaming (VS) interfaces, formats, frames,